Tomas Cohen Photography

 Parker Owens

-With over a decade of expertise in nonprofit arts management, leadership, branding, media strategy, and organizational messaging, Parker Owens has helped bring the magic of live experiences to the next level by reinvigorating trusted brands to become modern, sought-after product.
-He has been with Bravo!
+With over a decade of expertise in nonprofit arts management, leadership, branding, media strategy, and organizational messaging, He brings the magic of live experiences to the next level by reinvigorating trusted brands to become modern, sought-after product.
+Parker has been with Bravo!
 Vail Music Festival since November 2021.

 Prior to joining the Bravo!
-Vail team Parker served as the Chief Marketing Officer for the Colorado Symphony, helping lead the organization’s audience development initiatives, brand communications, market research, pricing, promotions, and customer service management from 2013 to 2021.
-He is a graduate of the University of South Dakota, with a Bachelor of Art degree in Contemporary Media and Journalism.
+Vail team Parker served as the Chief Marketing Officer for the Colorado Symphony, helping lead the organization’s audience development initiatives, brand communications, market research, pricing, promotions, and customer relations management from 2013 to 2021.
+He is a graduate of the University of South Dakota.

 Beth Pantzer